Setting Up Your User Environment

 You should be sure that your customizations do not conflict with system defined environment variables and aliases.
 If you find that something is "missing" in your envinronment, first remove your customizations and see if they are causing a conflict with the system-defined environment.

 You should never redefine your path; rather additional directories should be prepended or appended to the existing path.
 Most path modifications should be done by modules rather than directly by the user.

 are an invitation to disaster.

 Migrating to New Startup Files

 In the old scheme, every new user was given a copy of the startup files in their home directory that they could modify as they wished.
 In the new scheme (implemented in May, 2013), the startup files are read-only links to central files.
 User specific commands and variables are contained in the ".ext" files.
-The ".ext" files are also where users can source experiment specific software.
-Using this scheme will allow users to switch freely between SL53 chos and SL62 chos.
+The ".ext" files are also where you can source experiment specific software.
+Using this scheme will allow you to switch freely between various chos settings (SL53 to SL64 for example).